apache/fury-site/docs/specification/xlang_serialization_spec.md

 Note:

 - Unsigned integer types use the same byte sizes as their signed counterparts; the difference is in value interpretation.
 See [Type mapping](xlang_type_mapping.md) for language-specific type mappings.

+### Host external-type serialization

+A language binding MAY separate the host type that supplies serialization behavior from the host value type being serialized.
+That separation is not a wire identity.

+- An external structural serializer MUST emit the same STRUCT, ENUM, or UNION schema and value bytes as an equivalent directly supported host type.
+- A host-native structural shape with no xlang mapping is outside this specification and MAY be supported by a binding's separate native mode.
+The binding MUST reject that shape when xlang mode is enabled; it MUST NOT discard fields, coerce it to ENUM or UNION, synthesize an undeclared struct alternative, or silently encode it as EXT.
+A Rust enum variant with multiple tuple or named fields is such a host-native shape.
+- A binding-owned static carrier serializer recursively parameterized by child serializers over an existing transparent, LIST, SET, MAP, host fixed-array, or heterogeneous tuple/product shape MUST emit the same outer type ID, existing generic `FieldType` shape, type metadata, reference framing, and value bytes as the corresponding directly supported composition.
+The carrier serializer is not a user wire identity; only selected user-type children use their registered IDs or names.
+- That equivalence includes canonical specialized carrier mappings.
+For example, a Rust vector carrier serializer over the canonical `i32` serializer uses `INT32_ARRAY`, one over the canonical `u8` serializer uses BINARY, and one over an external structural or manual serializer uses LIST.
+A nested carrier MUST preserve the selected child type ID and recursive `FieldType`; serializer composition
+  MUST NOT replace a canonical primitive-array or binary mapping with LIST.
+- A heterogeneous tuple/product carrier serializer MUST preserve the binding's existing direct tuple encoding and its existing xlang LIST encoding.
+Selected child positions MUST NOT add a serializer name, position index, generic schema node, or other marker that the directly supported tuple does not encode.
+Missing and extra compatible positions follow the binding's ordinary tuple rules.
+- An absent or empty carrier branch that ordinarily accesses no child identity or registration-backed metadata MUST NOT gain synthetic child metadata solely to validate a selected serializer.
+Registration is required when the normal schema or value path actually uses a registered child identity.
+A declared-type child body continues to use its statically selected behavior without adding a wire identity or repeated registration lookup; any containing schema metadata owns the prior identity validation.
+The carrier serializer itself remains unregistered in every case.
+- A manual serializer that is not the runtime's canonical implementation of an existing built-in MUST use the existing EXT or NAMED_EXT form.
+This serializer-provider separation does not replace runtime-owned built-in mappings.
+- Serializer-provider, external structural serializer, or generated-code type names MUST NOT change the encoded type ID, registered user ID or name, TypeDef, field order, schema hash, reference framing, or value bytes.
+- Registration and polymorphic dispatch MUST identify the serialized target value, even when another host type supplies its behavior.

 ### Polymorphisms